 Project Information

-This ecosystem is threatened: of the dry forests and tropical savannas that covered the provincial lands today, only 1% remains.
-The population of the Chongón-Colonche mountain range faces significant socioeconomic challenges, but also has significant potential for development based on sustainable use of its natural resources.
+This ecosystem is threatened: of the dry forests and tropical savannas that once covered the provincial lands, only 1% remains today.
+The population of the Chongón-Colonche mountain range faces significant socioeconomic challenges but also has significant potential for development based on the sustainable use of its natural resources.

-The project aims to consolidate the ecosystem management model of the Dry Forest Ecological Corridor of the Chongón-Colonche mountain range (located in the provinces of Manabí, Santa Elena, and Guayas) through a governance based on multi-level and inclusive co-responsibility of actors; the progressive inclusion of EbA in local plans, regulations, provincial and inter-provincial strategies and the promotion of an extensive geographical connection and broadened participation of actors.
+The project aims to consolidate the ecosystem management model of the Dry Forest Ecological Corridor of the Chongón-Colonche mountain range (located in the provinces of Manabí, Santa Elena, and Guayas) through a governance based on multi-level and inclusive co-responsibility among actors; the progressive integration of EbA into local plans, regulations, provincial and inter-provincial strategies; and the promotion of an extensive geographical connectivity and broader participation.

-The project will strengthen awareness and understanding of the importance of natural assets and ecosystem services in resilience and local development through training programmes and awareness raising events, development of practical guides and delivery of technical tools, creation of permanent spaces for debate, critical analysis and participatory decision-making.
+The project will strengthen awareness and understanding of the importance of natural assets and ecosystem services for resilience and local development through training programmes and awareness–raising events, the development of practical guides and the delivery of technical tools, and the creation of permanent spaces for debate, critical analysis, and participatory decision-making.